The Greenhouse Effect

 The emissions from the diminished but still non-negligible effective density (8) in these warmer parts of the Stratosphere are clearly observed by satellite (5).

-Summary: Clear Skies Greenhouse Effect
+Clear Skies Greenhouse Effect: the three zones

-There are two extreme situations for different frequencies of photons under ‘Clear Skies Greenhouse Effect’ conditions:
+There are two extreme situations and one more complex 'intermediate' situation for different frequencies of photons under ‘Clear Skies Greenhouse Effect’ conditions:

 ‘Window Zone’ where the effective density of GHGMs is negligible.